Kabul attack awakens bitter civil war memories

 In the streets below, terrified civilians fled the opening bursts of automatic gun-fire, taking shelter in homes, shops and a bakery.

-Police were caught off guard and appeared nervous and overwhelmed, some shouted and pointed guns at civilians who ran toward them, fearing they could be suicide bombers.
+Police were caught off guard and appeared nervous and overwhelmed, some shouted and pointed guns at civilians who ran towards them, fearing they could be suicide bombers.

 "We heard the gunshots and we had to escape.
 I left my brother behind, I was shaken, scared for his safety," said shopkeeper Shah Mahmoud, 23.

-With attention focused on the main attack, panic spread with news of twin suicide bombings in western Kabul and a would-be bomber killed near the airport.
+With attention focussed on the main attack, panic spread with news of twin suicide bombings in western Kabul and a would-be bomber killed near the airport.

 The Taliban had never previously attempted such a wide-ranging assault, with near-simultaneous attacks on multiple buildings in three parts of the city of more than four million people.